kaneshirokelli/feedr/Classes/04-functions-and-scope/readme.md

 Global scope can be really confusing when you run into namespace clashes.
 You won't want to use global scoping for all your variables, as using global scope the right way is quite complex, but every Javascript program uses the global scope in one way or another.

-> Note: Here is some information about namespacing in JavaScript [namespace](http://www.codeproject.com/Articles/829254/JavaScript-Namespace) means in JavaScript.
+> Note: If time permits, instructors may want to briefly go over what [namespace](http://www.codeproject.com/Articles/829254/JavaScript-Namespace) means in JavaScript.

 #### Local scope